For current-model, new pianos:

 The Baldwin grands made by Parsons Music, known as the Professional Series, have some similarities to the former U.S.-made Artist grands in terms of cabinet styling and material specifications, but the scale designs have been changed.
 Premium features include a maple rim, sand-cast plate, solid Alaskan Sitka spruce soundboard, duplex scaling, real ebony-wood sharps, German Röslau music wire, German Abel hammers, and a slow-close fallboard.
 All grand models are now available in a hand-rubbed, satin ebony finish.

 Baldwin recently introduced a lower-priced Academy Series of grand pianos, made in Indonesia by Samick.
-The differences between the Academy Series and the Professional Series are as follows: the 4′ 9″ model BA146 does not have duplex scaling; hammers on most models are not sourced from Abel; sizes and scale designs are different; the sharps (black keys) are synthetic rather than wood; the rims are made of Mercanti and beech rather than maple; and the soundboards are of veneered spruce.
-However, the 7′ 1″ model BA217 grand, which will be introduced in 2021, will have a beech rim, ebony sharps, and Abel hammers.
+The differences between the Academy Series and the Professional Series are as follows: the 4′ 9″ model B146 does not have duplex scaling; hammers on most models are not sourced from Abel; sizes and scale designs are different; the sharps (black keys) are synthetic rather than wood; the rims are made of Mercanti and beech rather than maple; and the soundboards are of veneered spruce.
+However, the 7′ 1″ model B217 grand, which was introduced in 2021, has a beech rim, ebony sharps, and Abel hammers.

 Baldwin has licensed the Magic-Lid (formerly known as Safety-Ease) slow-close grand lid system, which is now standard on the 5′ 10″ model BP178 and the 6′ 3″ model BP190.